MHickey2/Wannabe-Healthy/README.md

 When testing I found I had an issued with the favicon, and had not included the webmanifest site or the selection of icons for mobile sites, so added these and they seem to be working ok.

+I did have an issue with the add a blog form, during testing I realised I did not have to include the slug field, as it was applying the title as a slug, so removed this field from the form and it's working regardless.

 <br>

  ### Unresolved <a name="unresolved"></a>